 the initial instalment is deemed to have been paid on the due date of the previous instalment as set forth in the local government’s annual budget.

-63. Sale of property — effect on payment by instalment
+63. Instalments, effect on if land sold

 If, after the date for making an election to pay by instalments in a financial year, land is sold or otherwise disposed of, the rates and service charges due on the land for that financial year are payable to the local government by a single payment.

-64. Due dates of instalments
+64. Instalments, when to be paid

 (1) The due date for payment of the first instalment is to be the date a rate or service charge is due and payable if the payment is to be by a single payment.